247software-shrikant-tanwade/CalenderWithYearSelection_iOS/README.md

 # CalenderWithYearSelection_iOS

-Calender with year and month popup
+Customise FSCalendar with selection of date, year and month

 Developed using
 Xcode 10.0,